yasirkula/UnityNativeGallery/README.md

 `bool NativeGallery.CanOpenSettings()`: on iOS versions prior to 8.0, opening settings from within app is not possible and in this case, this function returns *false*.
 Otherwise, it returns *true*.

 ### D. Utility Functions
 `NativeGallery.ImageProperties NativeGallery.GetImageProperties( string imagePath )`: returns an *ImageProperties* instance that holds the width, height and mime type information of an image file without creating a *Texture2D* object.
-If mime type can't be determined, it will be *null*
+Mime type will be *null*, if it can't be determined

 ## Example Code
 The following code has three functions: